nlujan/WinkChat/README.md

 # WinkChat #

-IMessage extension that generates a gif from your selfie!
+iMessage app that generates a gif from your selfie!

 ## How to run: